Entanglement-Assisted Covert Communication via Qubit Depolarizing Channels: Proof of Theorem

 By Lemma~\ref{Lemma:Main_Technical}, we have established achievability for the following covert rate:

-As mentioned above, in the proof of Lemma~\ref{Lemma:Main_Technical}, covertness is guaranteed due to the fact that the reduced input state in our coding scheme with entanglement assistance is the same as the average input state in the previous coding scheme without assistance \cite{Bash-Quantum, Bash-Quantum-revision}.
-Furthermore, the following property extends as well: there exists $\zeta>0$ such that,
+We have seen that covertness holds as the reduced input state is the same as the average input in previous code constructions \cite{Bash-Quantum, Bash-Quantum-revision}.
+Furthermore, the following property extends as well: there exists $\zeta_n>0$ such that,